 - In case you don’t maintain a retroactive date cover, you would have to shell out lakhs of rupees in defending yourself in the court

 How Long Should You Keep Your Legal Indemnity Insurance Policy Active?

 There is no definitive answer to this, and it entirely depends on your judgement.
 If the legal case involves a hefty amount, you can keep the legal indemnity cover for a longer duration.
 One should keep the legal indemnity insurance cover active throughout the professional cover.
 It will ensure that you are covered for the mistake which could come in the light in the future.

 Also read: Professional Indemnity Insurance Worth

 If you want to terminate your legal indemnity insurance policy but still want to remain protected from claims filed against you on or after retroactive date, you can go for the extended report period endorsement.

-Your purpose of buying legal indemnity insurance is to get coverage against unforeseen events.
-So, add the retroactive date to your insurance policy and enjoy the comprehensive coverage by covering the past mistakes as well.
+Your purpose in buying legal indemnity insurance is to get coverage against unforeseen events.
+So, by adding the retroactive date to your insurance policy you can cover your past mistakes.